Bare Infinitives

 What Is a Bare Infinitive?

 A bare infinitive is a type of verb form that consists of the base form of a verb without the word 'to' before it, as opposed to 'to-infitintives' which are always preceded by the particle 'to'.
-Bare infinitives can be used as the main verb in an imperative sentence, after certain verbs or modal auxiliary verbs, in certain idiomatic expressions, and in certain verb constructions.
+Bare infinitives can be used as the main verb in an imperative sentence, after certain permission or causation verbs or modal verbs, and after certain prepositions.

-Bare infinitives are used in a variety of ways in English.
-Here are some common situations where bare infinitives are used:
+Bare infinitives are used in a variety of contexts in English.
+Here are some common cases where bare infinitives are used:

 With Modal Verbs

-We use a 'bare infinitive' after modal verbs.
+We use a 'bare infinitive' after modal verbs and fixed phrases like "would rather" and "had better".
 Look at the following examples:

 I will call you later.